MuongKimhong/makara/docs/src/gettingstart.md

   It's then up to the **Bevy** engine to translate it to shading language and render it on your GPU.

-- **System**: systems are just rust functions that take specific arguments and run at specific schedule. `Startup` schedule means the functions run only 1 time at the beginning. `Update` schedule means the functions run every single frame.
+- **System**: systems are just rust functions that take specific arguments and run at specific schedule. `Startup` schedule means the functions run only once at the beginning. `Update` schedule means the functions run every single frame.
 And of course, there are more schedules than just that.

   ```rust